m-toman/reliable-agents/README.md

 Contemporary research on building capable, reliable agents.

 ### Key Papers
 - **["ReAct: Synergizing Reasoning and Acting in Language Models"](https://arxiv.org/abs/2210.03629)** by Yao et al. (2022)

   Interleaving reasoning traces with action steps.

+  **AI Verdict**: The paper that launched modern LLM agents.
+The interleaved reasoning-action pattern is now ubiquitous.
+Understanding ReAct is essential context for all subsequent agent architectures.
+The ablations showing why reasoning traces help are particularly insightful.

 - **["Toolformer: Language Models Can Teach Themselves to Use Tools"](https://arxiv.org/abs/2302.04761)** by Schick et al. (2023)

   Self-supervised learning for tool use.

+  **AI Verdict**: Important for understanding how tool use can be learned rather than prompted.
+The self-supervised approach has implications for building agents that can acquire new tool capabilities without explicit training.

 ### Agent Architectures
 - **ReAct**: Reason + Act in interleaved manner